Wisdom Teeth Removal in Greensboro

 - Talking to your dental team before your procedure about any prescription or over-the-counter medications you’re currently taking, as they often can have an effect on your recovery.

 Like any other preventative dental treatment, wisdom tooth removal is about stopping problems before they start.
 Don’t let anxiety about the procedure or your recovery delay the wisdom tooth removal you or your child needs.
-Talk to Dr. Farless and his team today.
+Talk to your Farless Dental team today.